sib-swiss/NGS-introduction-training/docs/day1/quality_control.md

 - Find information about a sequence run on the Sequence Read Archive
 - Run `fastqc` on sequence reads and interpret the results
-- Trim adapters and low quality bases using `cutadapt`
+- Trim adapters and low quality bases using `fastp`

 ## Material